-This section describes the empirical strategy we employ to assess differences in borrowing and investment decisions for firms with different levels of private benefits of control under the pre-reform receivership system compared with the post-reform management stay system.
+This section describes the empirical strategy we employ to assess differences in borrowing and investment decisions for firms with different levels of personal costs of bankruptcy for owners and managers under the pre-reform receivership system compared with the post-reform management stay system.
 Our empirical analysis is guided by the testable implications in Section 3.4.